-If you are self-employed, you need long-term disability coverage.
-If you are employed, you still need an individual long-term disability policy.
-Even if your employer offers coverage of some sort, it’s likely pretty basic and not enough.
+If you are self-employed, or your employer doesn't offer group coverage, you'll need individual long-term disability coverage.
+Even if your employer offers coverage of some sort, it may not be enough.

 Long-term disability insurance could mean the difference in being able to pay your bills or not, so It shouldn't be put off or brushed aside.
 The time is now, and a local independent insurance agent is just the person you should be talking to.

 When Is the Best Time to Get Long-Term Disability Insurance?